-The 6 Most Common Embarrassing Mistakes That Brits Make In Italian — And How To Avoid Them!
+6 Embarrassing Mistakes English Speakers Make In Italian — And How To Avoid Them

-Mistakes are an unavoidable and vital part of the language learning process.
-Sometimes you make niggling little errors of gender or agreement that might make your Italian amico flinch a little.
+Mistakes are an unavoidable and vital part of the language-learning process.
+Sometimes you make little errors of gender or agreement that might make your Italian amico flinch a little.
 Other times it comes down to a confusion of tense or conjugation which befuddle the listener.
-And then there are the times where you make such an embarrassing clanger that you’re met with uproarious laughter.
-It’s this final category that we’ll focus on now.
-Our aim is to help you dodge some of the most common embarrassing mistakes Italian learners make — so you can be a better Brit abroad!
+And then there are the times where you make such an embarrassing clanger that you’re met with uproarious laughter — and it’s this final category that we’ll focus on now.
+Here are some of the most common embarrassing mistakes Italian learners make — so you can avoid them!

 1. Sono caldo